 I sat down with Vaval Victor ‘20, who works as a programmer for UPC and as co-chair of D-Day committee, to get some information on the process and work that goes into organizing D-Day, the biggest event of the academic year.
 During our conversation, I focused on the selection of the D-Day artist, Ella Mai.

-If you hadn’t heard of Ella Mai before the Gala reveal, you’re not alone.
-Ella Mai has only been active in the music industry for about four years, and her self-titled debut album released less than two weeks ago on October 12, 2018.
-She fits the phrase, “up and coming.”
+If you didn’t know about Ella Mai before the Gala reveal, you’re not alone.
+Ella Mai has only been active in the music industry for about four years, and her self-titled debut album was released less than two weeks ago on Oct.
+12, 2018.
+She is the definition of an “up and coming” artist.
 Ella Mai (born 1994), is originally from London, England and lived in New York City.
 Following an initial uneventful appearance on The X Factor, Mai released a four-track solo EP on SoundCloud.
-Her published work and popularity on Instagram, led her to being discovered and signed to Dj Mustard’s 10 Summers Records label.
+Her published work and popularity on Instagram, allowed her to be discovered and signed to DJ Mustard’s 10 Summers Records Label.
 And since then, her career has been on a steady increase.
-I asked how the committee was able to anticipate the artist’s success?
-“Ella Mai doesn’t quite fit the mold of our previous D-Day artists.”

-Somewhere in between his meetings and work shifts at CLIC and his late night dance practices, I got to sit with Vaval Victor.
+Somewhere in between his meetings and work shifts at CLIC and his late night dance practices, I got to sit with him.
 Victor, who is an Anthropology and Sociology and Dance double major, was hesitant to answer my first question.
 “How would you describe yourself?”
 Instead he insisted, “It’s not about me.”
 But it is, the decision of D-Day artist is an important, noteworthy and defining component of D-Day and many students’ time at Denison.
-So, I insisted, “How can we [the student body] understand the committee’s decision if you don’t tell us about yourself, and the intention of your work, your thinking process?”
+So, I insisted, “How can we [the student body] understand the committee’s decision if you don’t tell us about yourself, the intention of your work, and your thinking process?”

 After thinking for about half a minute he answered, “I’m an artist.
 Creativity inspires everything that I do.
 My creativity is inspired by the ideas I admire and the situations that I have analysed.”

-With a better picture of what the D-Day’s committee wanted to bring to campus.
-I got to the questions specifically on Ella Mai.
+With a better picture of what the D-Day’s committee wanted to bring to campus, I got to the questions specifically on Ella Mai.
 Whos’ Ella Mai to you?
 “She’s the face of R&B right now.
 For me, she’s a true artist.
 She is very authentic.
 [It seems like] everything stems from her core.
 And her work is tied to experience and to the feelings that keep you centered.”

 Is that what you were looking for?
 An authentic artist?
 “As an artist, I admire authenticity.
 And I admire when work comes from an authentic center, from the experiences we’ve lived.
 Finding artists who do that is inspiring to me.
-Their authenticity become “their touch.”
+Their authenticity becomes “their touch.”
 I can recognize their work like a fingerprint.”

 What was the most difficult thing about narrowing the search and deciding on Ella Mai?
-“Going with my gut was the most difficult things.
-I naturally want to please people but I had to move passed that.
+“Going with my gut was the most difficult thing.
+I naturally want to please people but I had to move past that.
 I had to actually listen to what the community wanted and what people were expressing a need for.
-I went through her EP and her social media, and tried to determine she was going to meet our needs, our culture.
-There was a Twitter trend which pointed out that men were listening to one of her early songs as a guilt pleasure.
+I went through her EP and her social media, and tried to determine if she was going to meet our needs, our culture.
+There was a Twitter trend which pointed out that men were listening to one of her early songs as a guilty pleasure.
 That caught my attention.
 And from there on, I had to go with my gut instinct.
 [But] when her debut album came out, it confirmed my instinct.
 It reassured me that she could be the artist for us.
 She has some real stuff to say.”

 To close up the interview.
 I asked the committee co-chair what his favorite Ella Mai songs were.
-He narrowed it down to Boo’d Up, She Don’t and Shot Clock.
+He narrowed it down to “Boo’d Up,” “She Don’t” and “Shot Clock.”

 D-Day is one of Denison’s oldest standing annual traditions, if not the oldest.
 And it’s clear the the University Programming Council, backed by CLIC, want to make this year memorable.
-As we prepare to welcome the young artist to campus, who has recently been nominated for the 2018 Soul Train Awards, we encourage students to share their thoughts on the D-Day line up, and think of what it means to them to have our community, “revisited by authenticity”.
+As we prepare to welcome the young artist to campus, who has recently been nominated for the 2018 Soul Train Awards, we encourage students to share their thoughts on the D-Day line up, and think of what it means to them to have our community “revisited by authenticity.”